 Sample Wrench won't start and gives an error about needing a ".dll".

 In this situation, Windows can't find certain dynamic link libraries (dll's) that Sample Wrench needs to function.
 These are located in the System sub-directory of your Sample Wrench installation directory.
 Changes in your system might cause this confusion.
 First, try to re-install Sample Wrench.
-If a re-install of Wrench does not solve the problem, simply copy the contents of the Sample Wrench System sub-directory over to the Windows System sub-directory (usually c:\Windows\System).
+If a re-install of Wrench does not solve the problem, simply copy the contents of the Sample Wrench System sub-directory over to the Windows System sub-directory (usually c:\Windows\System in older versions of the OS).
 You can do this either by using the copy command from a DOS shell, or by doing a drag-and-drop from the Windows desktop.

 Under NT, 2000, etc., the system can't find "wnaspi32.dll".

 Sample Wrench needs this dll for SMDI transfers and will not start without it.
-Either winaspi32.dll was not installed on your system (it is not included in NT, 2000, Me, or XP unless you have installed a SCSI card), or it may be corrupted.
+Either winaspi32.dll was not installed on your system (it is not included in some versions of Windows unless you have installed a SCSI card), or it may be corrupted.

 Sample Wrench won't read certain sound files.